 Other compositional techniques that are not obvious enhance the cohesiveness of the score.
 In serious concert writing, very short melodic fragments are often the basis for long pieces of work, as they are expanded greatly, written in different directions, turned around and upside down, and show their full melodic potential.
 (Think of the opening of Beethoven’s Fifth Symphony, where the ominous first four notes are put to use over and over again, across all four movements, in dazzling variety).
 Hadley uses a short scale passage, sometimes directly in scale order, sometimes with small intervals or jumps, sometimes with a rhythmic enhancement, as the kernel of several different melodies, lending a unity and consistent feel to the work.
 There are also sophisticated, interesting musical techniques such as his use of fugue, where a melody is stated on top of itself, re-entering in a new voice.
 This is often used for music of a high, noble, and intellectual nature and is used - in short amounts appropriate for an audience being entertained by a movie - to suggest the antiquity, dignity and grandeur of the French Court.
 Hadley was capable of creating complex, challenging compositions for the concert hall, but his long experience in writing for widely varying audiences and purposes is shown in his transparent handling of these musical disciplines.
 The large orchestra allowed Hadley to use his highly developed orchestration skills - something praised by the famous German composer Richard Strauss (Canfield p.80) - to create additional color and interest.
 Sprightly, integrated horn calls portraying screen action, glissandos in the violins to enhance the appeal of Manon's kitten, and the delightful appearance of saxophones to help suggest the luxurious decadence of the court, are enjoyable, lightly used touches.
 In 1927 these old techniques helped emphasize the new integrated sound while perfectly serving the musical line, and still charm today.
 WAML’s musical score plays at times like a tone poem for the concert stage, at others like a ballet with it its quick changes to follow the dramatic line, to a degree rarely if ever achieved by a film accompaniment up to this time.
 Whether this represents a revelation that affected expectations for the future is difficult to say.
 WAML was of necessity probably heard more often in its day without soundtrack than with it - but it can be safely assumed that it was sought out and examined by many leading film producers and composers of the day.
 And it was greatly appreciated by Hadley followers.
 His earliest biographer, Herbert Boardman, declared that it contained some of Hadley’s most beautiful music, high praise indeed for a composer whose compositions had graced concert stages all over Europe and America, and whose operas saw success at the Metropolitan in New York and in Chicago.

 The full story of des Grieux and Manon Lescaut is not normally presented in drama, it is shortened and adapted for the audience, and WAML is no exception.
 It is faithful in spirit to the original - up to a certain point anyway.
 Long-time Manon enthusiasts watching WAML for the first time should be prepared to enjoy it with artistic tolerance and not be disappointed if some favorite scenes and even whole sections give way for Hollywood considerations.
 But there are features of the story and this particular production that give special meaning to what some might dismiss as a simple costume contrivance, no matter how beloved.
 Several autobiographical and participatory elements In WAML give it a delicious authenticity.
 Abbe Prevost’s own story is more fascinating than fiction; without giving too much of the story away perhaps it is enough to say that Prevost apparently had the aspirations that des Grieux does early in the story and succumbed in the same way, settling permanently into a full calling only later and using the material as a true basis for his Adventures.
 Two centuries later on the set of WAML John Barrymore was pursuing Delores Costello, and a true romance developed as the filming unfolded; the passion on the screen is very real.
 They were to marry, and one grandchild, Drew Barrymore, is well known to us today.
-And Hadley, by his own word, had been intrigued by Manon Lecaut from his boyhood days
+And Hadley, by his own word, had been intrigued by Manon Lecaut from his boyhood days¹.
+But the dignified Henry Hadley also had an early bohemian period in Paris that he always remembered fondly, and one would like to think that he composed music about youth in Paris directly from the heart, and from personal observation.

 There is more that has, can, and should be written about WAML - outstanding direction by Alan Crosland, great performances by the supporting cast, including Warner Oland of later Charlie Chan fame as Manon’s deliciously scheming brother, an uncredited appearance by Myrna Loy.
 There is much irony also.
 It was overpowered by later movies, hampered by the limitations of its recording technology, even parodied, perhaps, in movies referencing the silent era.
 Despite the great exposure afforded by being a Vitaphone star, the technology, so problematic to speaking roles, was ultimately damaging to Delores Costello’s career.
 She stands as a pioneer of the truest sort in that regard.
 John Barrymore and Henry Hadley both drove themselves very hard in very different ways; each would pass away within a decade of WAML’s time of brief glory, when it was featured on the cover of the New York Times’ magazine section, and delighted moviegoers swore that they forgot that they were listening to recorded sound.
 Modern technology has added to the miracles of the nineteen twenties, allowing us to hear the original recording repeatedly and enjoy discovering its delightful surprises.
 Hopefully someday a suite of WAML’s sparkling and haunting melodies will become known to concert audiences, and silent film audiences will be treated to the choice of the original Vitaphone experience or a new, stereophonic, high fidelity soundtrack.
 Rare complete live performances will be treasured by anyone lucky enough to witness them and experience a truly remarkable marriage of film and musical sound.